How to Photograph the Milky Way

 Sigma 24mm F/1.4 Camera Lens.

-It’s a premium quality prime lens from Sigma (part of their Art Series), and the lens performance is exceptional in low-light situations.
+It’s a premium-quality prime lens from Sigma (part of their Art Series), and its performance is exceptional in low-light situations.
 If you dabble in video work at night (as I do on my YouTube channel), this lens will become your new favorite.

 You can read my full review of this lens used for the purpose of astrophotography.